Darla Vale, PhD, RN, Dean of Health Sciences

 Robert Charles-Liscombe, Ed.D., ATC, Chairperson

-The mission of the Department of Exercise Science and Integrative Health at Mount St. Joseph University is to educate compassionate and culturally competent exercise science and fitness, health and wellness and athletic training professionals who are dedicated to providing high-quality, person-centered care that optimizes health, wellness, and human performance.
+The mission of the Department of Exercise Science and Integrative Health at Mount St. Joseph University is to educate compassionate and culturally competent exercise science and fitness professionals dedicated to providing high-quality, person-centered care that optimizes health, wellness, and human performance.

 Graduates will be recognized for their expert clinical skills, professionalism, commitment to life-long learning, and compassion for the well-being of all persons and the communities they serve.